 Ched Myers, an ecumenical activist theologian, is a popular educator, writer, teacher and organizer, committed to animating and nurturing church renewal and radical discipleship, and supporting faith-based movements for peace and justice.
 Find his many publications at www.ChedMyers.org.

 Elaine Enns, DMin, a Canadian Mennonite, is an educator, writer, facilitator and trainer in conflict transformation.
 She focuses on how restorative justice applies to historical violations, including issues of intergenerational trauma and healing.
 You can find her publications here.

 Cherice Bock helps maintain the content on the watershed discipleship website.
-She lives in Oregon where she teaches in the Creation Care Program at Portland Seminary of George Fox University.
+She lives in Oregon where she teaches in the Creation Care Program at Portland Seminary of George Fox University and serves as creation justice advocate at Ecumenical Ministries of Oregon.
 She holds an MDiv from Princeton Theological Seminary, and is a PhD candidate in environmental studies at Antioch University New England.
 Find her other publications here.